Emory Bariatric Center at Midtown

 - Wellbeing, self-esteem and confidence

-Our multidisciplinary team includes four bariatric surgeons, one medical bariatrician, two dietitians, and consulting psychologists.
+Our multidisciplinary team includes bariatric surgeons, a medical bariatrician, dietitians, and consulting psychologists.
 The strength of our weight loss program lies in the individualized approach and ongoing support including medical monitoring, wellness coaching, nutrition counseling, and support group meetings.

 Laparoscopic Gastric Band (Lap Band) Surgery

 Laparoscopic gastric banding, or the "lap band" procedure, involves the placement of an adjustable gastric band around the top part of the stomach, which divides it into two parts: a small upper pouch and a lower stomach.
 The size of the gastric lap band is adjusted using a port placed under your skin.
 Adjusting the lap band changes how much you can eat and how quickly food leaves the new pouch so patients feel full sooner and longer than usual.

 Gastric banding surgery risks include, but are not limited to: gastric perforation, port leakage or twisting, lack of satiety, reflux, nausea and vomiting, infection, outlet obstruction, pouch or esophageal dilation and band slippage.